AgentOS

 • System: CLI executor, credential vault, notifications, wallet, provenance anchoring

-Guardrails aren't a single blocker — they're a composable chain of decision points that wrap both input and output.
+Guardrails are a composable chain of decision points that wrap both input and output.

 Every guardrail implements IGuardrailService with optional evaluateInput() and evaluateOutput() methods.
 Each returns one of four actions: